 Dr. Samantha Correia

-Samantha brings with her 10 years of experience in molecular biology with a main focus in DNA design and optimisation, including 5 years in gene therapy research in industry.
-At ExEd Samantha plays a key role in developing our understanding of how DNA (transgene) design influences protein production.
+Samantha brings over a decade of experience in molecular biology, specialising in DNA design and optimisation, including five years of gene therapy research in industry.
+At ExEd, she plays a central role in advancing our understanding of how transgene & vector design influences protein production, translating this expertise into collaborative projects both internally and with commercial partners.

 Bio